The Missing Cross to Purity

 which they have received, yes even from the worst of men;

-who are thereby come under the judgment of common, outward people.
+who have by this come under the judgment of common, outward people.

 And therefore Friends, all uncleanness, of all sorts,